2010 Czech parliamentary election: Christian and Democratic Union – Czechoslovak People's Party (KDU–ČSL)

-Green Party
+Green Party (SZ)

-The Green Party, led by Ondřej Liška, launched its campaign on 27 April 2010, which featured prominent supporters of the party such as former President Václav Havel, Lenka Dusilová, and Meda Mládková.
+The Green Party, led by Ondřej Liška, launched its campaign on 27 April 2010, which featured prominent supporters of the party such as former president Václav Havel, Lenka Dusilová, and Meda Mládková.

 The Greens focused heavily on communicating directly with citizens and their internet campaign.
 Liška stated that the Greens wanted to be different from the big parties and be "modest and sincere".
 The Greens considered TOP 09 and Public Affairs to be their main rivals.
 Their campaign focused on the environment and support for a healthy lifestyle, while also telling voters that their economic programme was good for the Czech Republic.

 The party concluded its campaign by releasing three video adverts in which party supporters tried to convince people to vote for them.

-Party of Civic Rights
+Party of Civic Rights (SPOZ)

-Party of Civic Rights was led by former Prime Minister Miloš Zeman, who stated that party's aim was to enter the Chamber of Deputies.
+Party of Civic Rights was led by former prime minister Miloš Zeman, who stated that party's aim was to enter the Chamber of Deputies.
 Zeman used a bus called "Zemák" for his campaign.

-Sovereignty – Jana Bobošíková Bloc
+Sovereignty – Party of Common Sense (Suverenita)

 Sovereignty launched its campaign in January 2010, which focused heavily on leader Jana Bobošíková.
 The party used a campaign bus called Bobobus.